Yudi/DiscordChatExporter/.docs/Docker.md

 docker run --rm -it -v /path/on/machine:/out tyrrrz/discordchatexporter:stable export -t TOKEN -c CHANNELID
 ```

 The `-v /path/on/machine:/out` option instructs Docker to bind the `/out` directory inside the container to a path on your host machine.
 Replace `/path/on/machine` with the directory you want the files to be saved at.

-> **Note**:
+> [!IMPORTANT]
 > If you are running SELinux, you will need to add the `:z` option after `/out`, e.g.:
 >
 > ```console